 Yufa Zhou 周宇发

 I have a profound interest in AI, encompassing theoretical, empirical, and even philosophical aspects.
-My current research focuses on LLM understanding (mechanisms, theory), optimization (acceleration, efficiency), and trustworthiness (safety, privacy, interpretability).
-I’m also open to exploring RAG, RLHF, agents, reasoning, and alignment.
-Feel free to connect with me!
+My current research focuses on advancing the understanding of large language models (mechanisms, theory), improving optimization (acceleration, efficiency), and strengthening trustworthiness (safety, privacy, interpretability).
+I’m also broadly interested in post-training, multi-agent systems, reasoning, domain generalization, and alignment.

 Curriculum Vitae